ALL OF THE ACTIVITIES AND SERVICES LISTED BELOW ARE INCLUDED IN THE HOLIDAY PRICE

 Following this introduction, you’ll jump in the sleigh for a gently paced ride into the terrain surrounding the reindeer farm.
-If gliding over the winter snow on a reindeer pulled sleigh doesn’t get you into the Christmas spirit then it is very likely that you will receive a visit from three ghosts during the evening!

-After the ride, you can relax and enjoy a snack and a hot beverage in your guide’s cosy and authentic Kota.
+After the trip, you can relax and enjoy a snack and a hot beverage in your guide’s cosy and authentic Kota.
 Once again, he/she will regale you with tales and stories about his/her life as a herder while you enjoy the warmth of the roaring fire.

 Free Day and Traditional Dinner in a Lappish Kota